alessandroMazza1989/KPwikiJsTest/training/data_management/elastic.md

 # Elastic Stack
 ## **Goals**
+The main goal is to train a Junior Elastic Consultant.
+The resource will be introduced at the entire Elastic Stack.
+At the end of the training path the resource is supposed to be able to implement a basic Elastic Stack solution and support a Senior Consultant in daily tasks.
+## **Objectives**
 - *Install and configure the Elastic Stack (Elasticsearch, Kibana, Logstash, Beats) components*
 - *Implement an ETL flow using the Elastic Stack*
 	 a) Beats => Elasticsearch ( Using Elasticsearch Ingest Pipelines )